National Assembly (Bulgaria): Largo Parliament House

 Located in the former Bulgarian Communist Party headquarters building in the Largo, The Chamber is made up of 270 seats arranged in a hemicycle of twelve rows, all facing the 7-seat speaker's bench.
 In front of the Speaker, also facing the chamber, is the pulpit containing a stenographer's desk at the center and two sections reserved for the Cabinet, each with 13 seats, at the sides.

 The new plenary hall, which is located under a glass roof, is larger than the old one and can be easily remodeled to fit the 400-member Grand National Assembly.
-It was used briefly in 2020-2021 during the end of GERB's third government.
+It was used briefly in 2020 and 2021 during the end of GERB's third government.
 Following the April 2021 parliamentary elections, the legislature returned to the old parliament building.

+However, in 2023, following a decision of the 49th National Assembly, parliamentary sessions were once again moved to the former Party House building in the Largo, where the legislature has continued to meet since.